raymens/raymens.github.io/posts/1-type-abstractions.md

 ```

 Code Documentation and it's implementation within the IDEs is also quite important and even more so when the size and team increases.
-The support of documentation depends on the different subflavors applied.
+The support of documentation depends on the different sub-flavors applied.

 In the individual properties of the records you can write the shorthand `///` documentation and explain the meaning.
 ```fsharp